The Door I Never Opened

 TS Eliot – Burnt Norton

 That does not mean I would not change some things I regret.
 But most of those are actions or decisions of such monumental personal proportions that I cannot unravel the consequences.
 Life, death, love and loss are contingent on those turning points.
 Best left alone, I think.

-There are little moments, almost inconsequential incidents that also haunt me.
-A choice of words, a second’s hesitation, that given the chance to do over I would amend.
-This is one.
+There are little moments, almost inconsequential incidents that also haunt me: a choice of words, a second’s hesitation.
+Given the chance to do these over I would take a different path.

 There is much I regret about that final year.
 My glittering academic career, punctuated with awards and scholarships, came crashing to earth.
 I chose the wrong modules, and rather than change them, I ignored the syllabus and threw myself into night long discussions on metaphysics, maths, syntax, and the recipe for the perfect mozzarella salad.
 I wrote a lot of bad poems.
 A lot, and really bad.
 I spent hours tapping them out two fingered, but I could not bring myself to spend a fraction of that time in the library reading about my course.

 That is not what I would change.
 I’d change the two words I said to you one summer afternoon before we sipped elderberry cordial under the shadow of Woolf and Wittgenstein.

 I remember how much you loved those windows.
 I remember I didn’t kiss you.

 I remember the night four of us walked across the scholar’s garden, and the moon through the branches striped the lawn.
 I took off my shoes and went third, it was our Abbey Road, but not Belsize Park.
 “Do you remember barefoot on the lawn with shooting stars?”